khorotyan/solomessage/README.md

 # README #

-A simple messenger, created to test the backend at SoloLearn Inc
+A simple messenger, created to test the backend at SoloLearn Inc.